 That being said, it's important to understand that Mayhem 3 is not easy, and will never be.
 It's designed to be hard, and it's started as a cruel unforgiving "Dark Souls In Space", but made a lot easier in late stages of the development.
 Still, be warned, don't expect to be told what you have to do at every step of your journey.
 There is a lot to learn, and a bit of "die and retry" goes very well with the procedural galaxies :)

 So, all in all, Mayhem 3 is about two things:

 Install instructions of Mayhem 3 and all its dependencies.

 A brief presentation of the most important features of the next incoming major patch.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

 Mayhem 3 main archive.
-This is an alpha version.
 Please read the full instructions.

-Mandatory file for Mayhem 3.
+Mayhem 3 only.
+Install into your ...\X3 root folder.
 Please read the full instructions.